Skip to main content

 Write Data

-Mutations change your database state.
-Add the transactional attribute for automatic transaction wrapping and rollback guarantees.
+Define mutations that change database state.
+Add the transactional attribute for transaction wrapping and rollback guarantees.

 The Code